CJSatnarine/Blender-World-Generator/README.md

-# Blender-Minecraft-Scene
+#Blender Scene Generator

+Basically I'm trying to use cubes to create some sort of terrain or scene.

-I try to learn the Python API for Blender to create a Minecraft scene.
+I am using the Blender Python API to complete this.